anton-johansson/linux-configs/ubuntu-18.10/README.md

 # Ubuntu 18.10 (Cosmic Cuttlefish)

-Provides a bash script for configuring a Kubuntu 17.10 (Artful Aardvark) distribution.
+Provides a bash script for configuring a Ubuntu 18.10 (Cosmic Cuttlefish) distribution.

 ## Software